-During Spring 2021, HyMEx // Hybrid Museum Experience Symposium // aims to bring together leading researchers, scholars in digital and experimental museology, in collection care, curatorial practice, as well as researchers from a broad spectrum of disciplines to exchange views on challenging situations and latest innovations in the field of hybrid museum experiences, with a focus on
+HyMEx // Hybrid Museum Experience Symposium // took place online on May 6-7, 2021.
+Its aim was to bring together leading researchers, scholars in digital and experimental museology, in collection care, curatorial practice, as well as researchers from a broad spectrum of disciplines to exchange views on challenging situations and latest innovations in the field of hybrid museum experiences, with a focus on contemporary art.

 The transmogrified entity of the museum: how to deconstruct and reconstruct the hybrid experience through the involvement of pluridisciplinary angles and by the means of physical, virtual, spatial and socio-political exposures.

 Museums as defined geographical spaces have been settled institutions since their inception.
 They provide a physical and theoretical location allowing assemblies and working as a platform for encounters between people, so as to exchange ideas and to produce knowledge.
 Museums indicate, but also contribute to social change.
 However, in the first quarter of the 21st century, the palpable boundaries of museums seem to be blurred: Where does the museum begin, since its physical demarcation lines have lost their almighty substance and since the museum experience does not begin at the entrance, nor stops at the exit?

 Museums have the tendency to expand onto digital platforms and create additional content regardless of the location of the audience.
 The digital world increasingly dominates a museum’s reality and even before that, the audience’s reality.
 It intertwines the physical with the virtual, blurs the edges of sensing the dimensions that called the institution of the museum to life, such as the linearity of time.
 Under such circumstances, the museum shall transmogrify into a hybrid entity which may embrace at once a geographical location, various digital platforms, manifold ways of mediation, immersive knowledge production, participation and exchange.